What is the Vim Editor in Linux?

 Vi IMproved

-At first, vi was called IMitation (vi imitation) because, initially, its primary purpose was to imitate the functions available in the new system of vi.
-Version 1.14 appeared in the free software collection “Fred Fish disk # 591” for Amiga in 1991.
-Version 1.22 is the first release with Unix and MS-DOS versions.
-The abbreviation that gave its name to that time was changed to Vi IMproved.
+At first, vi was called IMitation, meaning a copy of vi.
+This name showed its first goal of copying what vi did.
+Version 1.14 was in the free program set “Fred Fish disk #591” for the Amiga in 1991.
+Then, version 1.22 was the first one for Unix and MS-DOS.
+The name was changed to Vi IMproved.

 Features